-Dermal fillers such as Restylane and Juvederm are used to fill in facial creases, plump up the lips, and sculpt the cheeks.
-These fillers can soften the signs of aging by sculpting the jaw line and softening the jowls.
+Dermal fillers such as Restylane and Juvederm are used to fill in facial creases, nasolabial folds, smile lines and wrinkles, plump up the lips, and sculpt the cheeks without the need for surgical procedures or any other cosmetic surgery.
+These facial fillers can soften the signs of aging by sculpting the jaw line, adding facial volume, and softening the jowls.
 The effects are immediate and patients can return to work that same day.

-The skin can be anesthetized prior to the procedure with numbing cream or even with a nerve block (dental block).
+The facial skin can be anesthetized prior to the procedure with numbing cream or even with a nerve block (dental block).
 The entire procedure usually takes about a half an hour, and the effects are immediate.
-Although some patients can have bruising, it is typically mild and most people return to work the same day.
+Although some patients can experiment bruising in the injection sites, it is typically mild and most people return to work the same day.

 Dermal Fillers FAQs

 This depends on the patient and the area injected.
 The results can last up to a year, and some recent studies have shown that when the area is retreated at 4 1/2 months, the effects can be still be seen at 18 months.

 Skin testing was required in the past when collagen injections were being used, but not with these products.
 It depends on the particular patient, but most people can be injected on the first office visit.
 Patients with severe allergies (anaphylaxis) are not good candidates for dermal fillers.

 Latisse is a prescription medication and, as with all new medications, you and your doctor should discuss potential benefits and risks before your start it for the first time.
 Your doctor will also discuss the application techniques to achieve the best possible results.
 It is recommended to see a board-certified plastic surgeon for better results.